 Dan has spent 2000 thru today free-lancing in New York City and throughout Florida.
 In 2004, Dan began to split his time between NYC and Florida.
 He started performing at Ellington's Jazz Bar and Restaurant on Sanibel Island, FL where he led his own groups as well as worked with Jimmy McGriff, David "Fathead" Newman, Jimmy Norman, Lew Del Gatto, Jon Weber, Davell Crawford and Danny Sinoff.
 From 2005-2009, Dan was a member of the Danny Sinoff Quartet, recording three CDs for E.S.P. (the third featured the late, great tenor saxophonist David "Fathead" Newman).
 This band worked exclusively at Ellington's for five years straight and also performed at the Syracuse Jazz Festival (2006 & 2007) and made numerous appearances in NYC for the Jazz Foundation of America.

 Dan has had the pleasure of being a Yamaha Performing Artist and Clinician since 1991 and has done clinics, concerts and adjudications for the Yamaha Music Corporation at universities, colleges and high schools nationwide.
 He also teaches privately and his students have gone on to win music scholarships at Indiana University, Berklee School of Music, University of Miami, University of Louisville, Florida State University, University of North Florida, University of South Florida, University of Central Florida, University of Florida, Stetson University, Florida International University and S.U.N.Y Purchase.

 Since 2010, Dan has been a member of the Naples Philharmonic Jazz Orchestra (NPJO) which features tenor saxophonist Lew Del Gatto (Saturday Night Live Band 1975-2005) and violinist Glenn Basham (Concertmaster of the Naples Philharmonic).
 This sextet has played a series of sixteen sold out concerts each season at the famed Naples Philharmonic Center for the Arts, now known as ARTIS-Naples, featuring international jazz stars like Benny Golson, Jimmy Heath, Charles McPherson, Ira Sullivan, Bobby Shew, Randy Brecker, Pat Martino, Russell Malone, Tom Harrell, Jon Faddis, Wycliffe Gordon and Hubert Laws.
-The Naples Philharmonic Jazz Orchestra looks forward to beginning its ninth season in October 2018.
+The Naples Philharmonic Jazz Orchestra looks forward to beginning its eleventh season in October 2020.